Akshat-Mishra101/Tesla-Website-Clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
 ## Available Scripts

 In the project directory, you can run:

+### Getting Started

+to install react, run the command 'npm i' to install all the node modules

 ### `npm start`